cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 wider group, users also use the social network to thank others for doing something.
 * **Status updates:** Social networks on the public web are often used to report what someone is currently doing.
-**Work coordination:** Sometimes the social network is used to delegate tasks to others, post requests for interest on tasks that need to be staffed, or ask for task assignments and offer spare capacity.
+* **Work coordination:** Sometimes the social network is used to delegate tasks to others, post requests for interest on tasks that need to be staffed, or ask for task assignments and offer spare capacity.

 **Exercise (20 minutes):**

-For every point in the checklist above write down what your possible contributions for the future might be:
+For every item in the checklist above write down what your possible contributions for the future might be:

-1. ...<br/><br/>
+1. ...
-1. ...<br/><br/>
+1. ...
-1. ...<br/><br/>
+1. ...
-1. ...<br/><br/>
+1. ...
-1. ...<br/><br/>
+1. ...
-1. ...<br/><br/>
+1. ...
-1. ...<br/><br/>
+1. ...
-1. ...<br/><br/>
+1. ...

-Discuss your list in the Circle and let the others support you to enhance the list.
+Discuss your list in the circle and let the others support you to enhance the list.

 ## [My Networking And Sharing Time](#my-networking-and-sharing-time)
 Do you have a timeslot blocked in your calendar for networking with people and sharing in your network?
 Do you have a clear idea with whom to network when there is a sudden free slot in a full packed day?
-If you have clear timeslots and ideas when to network and what to share it will be much easier for you to make networking and sharing a habit.
+If you have clear timeslots and ideas what to share it will be much easier for you to make networking and sharing a habit.

 **Exercise (10 minutes):**